The Bruce Museum, circa 1912. Courtesy of the Greenwich Historical Society

 Helping tell the story of the Bruce Museum’s architectural history are quotes and citations from founding staff, community leaders, and visitors both young and old over the generations.

-The exhibition launches online at a moment in time that coincides with the next iteration of the changing face of the Bruce Museum: the groundbreaking for New Bruce addition, a transformative expansion project that will expand the Museum from 30,000 square feet to over 70,000 square feet, adding state-of-the-art exhibition galleries for art and science, new education spaces, and a restaurant, auditorium, and meeting spaces that will ensure the Museum remains a vibrant center for the Greenwich community for the next century and beyond.
+The exhibition is on view at a moment in time that coincides with the next iteration of the changing face of the Bruce Museum: the groundbreaking for New Bruce addition, a transformative expansion project that will expand the Museum from 30,000 square feet to over 70,000 square feet, adding state-of-the-art exhibition galleries for art and science, new education spaces, and a restaurant, auditorium, and meeting spaces that will ensure the Museum remains a vibrant center for the Greenwich community for the next century and beyond.

 “As the Museum embarks on its ambitious expansion plan, it is important to see the history of how we have arrived at this momentous occasion,” says Timothy Walsh, Collections Manager and, as the Museum’s archivist and resident historian, curator of the exhibition.